 Cleaning your dog’s teeth is a good habit to get into.
-It’s important to avoid tooth decay, plague buildup and gum disease by taking preventative steps.
+It’s important to avoid tooth decay, plague buildup and gum disease with preventative measures.
 These issues can lead to infection and other complications.

 Dental problems can develop as early as 2 or 3 years after birth.
-The good news is you don’t need to be an expert to do routine tooth care on your dog.
-Careful cleaning of canine teeth has many benefits.
+The good news is you don’t need to be an expert to care for your dog’s teeth.
+Careful cleaning of canine chompers has many benefits.

 Can I Clean My Dog’s Teeth?
 Answer: Yes, you should!

 It will go a long way towards preventing diseases from developing.

 Brush your dog’s teeth, especially their gums, with a special animal-formulated toothpaste at least 3 or 4 times per week.
 This will prevent periodontal disease.
 Do this while your pet is young to head off issues before they develop.
 Prevention is key when it comes to doggie dental hygiene.

 Quality dry kibble helps to keep a dog’s teeth clean.
 This food is abrasive and has the effect of keeping off food coatings.
 Wet dog food doesn’t work like that.